morsgiathatch/machine-learning/README.md

 ```python
 get_voted_prediction(voted_ret_array, x_vector)
 ```
-where x_vector is the same as get_prediction but voted_ret_array is the array returned by voted_perceptron.
+where x_vector is the same as predict but voted_ret_array is the array returned by voted_perceptron.
 It is a python list [[], []] where the zeroeth sub-list is a python list of the distinct weight_vectors as numpy arrays and the first sub-list is a python list of the counts of the respective vectors.
 You can pass this